Faculty

 Contemporary

-Elizabeth was raised on the island of Maui, Hawaii.
+Elizabeth Bortz was raised on the island of Maui, Hawaii.
 While she was there, she attended Maui Academy of Performing Arts and studied the Cecchetti Method of Ballet with Virginia Holte.
 She also did rhythmic gymnastics while living on the island, winning many medals including the State Championship title and second place all around at the Junior Olympic Championships.
 She was invited to attend the year round program with American Ballet Theatre’s Jacqueline Kennedy Onassis School in 2020, and has been invited to summer intensives at American Ballet Theatre in New York, Bolshoi Ballet Academy New York, Joffrey Chicago, Master Ballet Academy and more.
-Elizabeth attended Youth America Grand Pre Finals and received numerous awards such as 1st in the ensemble category and was invited to World Ballet Competition Finals, and ADC IBC Finals.
+Elizabeth attended Youth America Grand Prix Finals and received numerous awards such as 1st in the ensemble category and was invited to World Ballet Competition Finals, and ADCIBC Finals.
 She received a “Platinum” award at NYCDA and was titled “Miss Starlight” at the Starlight Dance Competition as well.
-She received the title of Miss Starlight again, winning first for classical, first for contemporary, and won a special award for having received the highest score out of the entire competition.
+She received the title of Miss Starlight again, winning first for classical, first for contemporary, and won a special award for having received the highest score of the entire competition.
 She also won first in contemporary and fourth in the teen women’s division at Dance Open America.
 Elizabeth danced with Master Ballet Academy and was a soloist with The Phoenix Ballet for 4 years.
-With The Phoenix Ballet she danced Swan Lake, Sleeping Beauty, Giselle and many other works.
-Elizabeth received a trainee contract with Ballet Palm Beach last year and has been with them since.
+While with The Phoenix Ballet she danced Swan Lake, Sleeping Beauty, Giselle and many other works.
+Elizabeth received a trainee contract and now dances with Ballet Palm Beach.
 She has a passion for teaching and showing the art of dance in the form of Contemporary, Ballet, Jazz, Tap, Character, Flamenco, and Ballroom.

 Jennifer Wheat